cognitedata/cognite-sdk-dotnet/README.md

 ## F# API

-The F# API is written using plain asynchronous functions that returns `Async`, and builds upon the core do main model.
+The F# API is written using plain asynchronous functions that returns `Async`, and builds upon the core domain model.

 ## F# Core Domain